ProjectMitosisOS/mitosis-core/stress-test/README.md

 Remark:

-1. The stress test should run with error with 1 server machine and 10 client machines.
+1. The stress test should run without error with 1 server machine and 10 client machines.
 2. The output throughput should be steady without sudden drop (drop to <0.1 containers/sec).
 3. The `dmesg` on each machine should not contain error. (should be checked manually).